nhil777/swapi-be/README.md

-# StarWars API Backend Integration
+# SWAPI-BE: StarWars API Backend

 This repository contains a backend integration of the StarWars API.
 For the corresponding frontend, please visit [here](https://github.com/nhil777/swapi-fe).